NetApp/harvest/docs/architecture/rest-strategy.md

 Harvest asks the cluster for its ONTAP version:

 * If the version is earlier than `9.12.1`, Harvest will use the collector(s) defined in your `harvest.yml`.
-* If the version is `9.12.1`, Harvest will use REST, unless you set the [no-upgrade environment variable](#im-using-ontap-version-912x-but-i-want-to-continue-using-zapis-how-do-i-do-that).
+* If the version is `9.12.1` or later, Harvest will use REST, unless the [HARVEST_NO_COLLECTOR_UPGRADE](#im-using-ontap-version-912x-but-i-want-to-continue-using-zapis-how-do-i-do-that) environment variable is set.
-* If the version is `9.13.1` or later, Harvest will use REST, because ZAPI has been removed.
+  When the environment variable is set, Harvest will use ZAPIs unless the cluster no longer talks ZAPI.

 ```mermaid
 graph TD